gatsbyjs/gatsby/docs/docs/how-to/images-and-media/preprocessing-external-images.md

 Going step by step through the code:

 1. Define some types for `MarkdownRemark` using the Schema Customization API.
-For `featuredImg`, use the `from` argument to point the `link` extension to the correct field name (with a `___NODE` suffix), [more details about foreign-key fields here](/docs/reference/graphql-data-layer/schema-customization/#foreign-key-fields).
+For `featuredImg`, use the `from` argument to point the `link` extension to the correct field name (the `createNodeField` extends the node with a `fields` key), [more details about foreign-key fields here](/docs/reference/graphql-data-layer/schema-customization/#foreign-key-fields).
 Defining a field for alternative text as `featuredImgAlt` can also improve accessibility, in addition to providing context for the image if it fails to load.
 2. Create an `onCreateNode` function so you can watch for when `MarkdownRemark` nodes are made.
 3. Use `createRemoteFileNode` by passing in the various required fields and get a reference to the file afterwards.
-4. If the Node is created, attach it as a child of the original Node. `___NODE` tells the GraphQL layer that the name before it is going to be a field on the parent Node that links to another Node.
+4. If the Node is created, extend the node with a `localFile` field.
 To do this, pass the `id` as the reference.
-Do note, this new node is now attached to the root of the `markdownRemark` node instead of the `frontmatter` field.
+Do note, this new node is now attached to the root of the `markdownRemark` node instead of the `frontmatter` field as `fields`.

 And since it is a File Node, `gatsby-transformer-sharp` will pick it up and create a `childImageSharp` child Node inside this newly created Node.